 Let’s Party Like It Was 1877

-The “bière de l’abbaye de Forges” is from the Chimay monastery, yes, the same Chimay we know and admire today.
-Its full name is Abbaye de Notre-Dame de Scourmont.
+The “bière de l’abbaye de Forges” is from Chimay monastery, yes, the same Chimay beer we know and admire today.
+The full name is Abbaye de Notre-Dame de Scourmont.
 It was built in 1850 on the Scourmont plateau at Forges, a hamlet now in the municipality of Chimay.

-Chimay beer, in 1877, was 7.2%, which I read as alcohol by volume.
-Modern Chimay Red or Première as it is also known – the first – is 7% – to all intents, the same.
+Chimay beer, in 1877, is stated to be “7.2%”, almost surely alcohol by volume, the typical way the French measured it in drinks.
+Modern Chimay Red, or Première as it is also known, is 7% – to all intents the same.

-The other beers listed from Belgium, and Luxembourg, were much weaker, about half of the strength of Chimay.
-The British beers appear pretty much what one would expect, some a tad under perhaps but the account states the figures are not averages, but simply represent the samples selected.
+The other beers from Belgium, and Luxembourg, were much weaker, about half of the strength of Chimay.
+The British beers appear pretty much what one would expect, some a tad under the norm perhaps.
+The account states the figures are not averages of a large sample but simply represent the beers selected.

-Still, one can see how low in alcohol the typical Belgian and Luxembourg beers were compared to today’s lager norm which, there and many other places, is 5% abv.
+Still, one can see how low in alcohol the typical Belgian and Luxembourg beers were compared even to today’s lager norm of 5% abv.

-The low figures are consistent fully with what George Johnson reported in 1895 as I said in my last post.
+These low figures are consistent with what brewer and writer George Johnson reported in 1895 as I stated in my last post.
 He gave an original gravity range of 1025-1040, or 2.5%-4.5% abv more or less.

-I do not say 1877’s beer is “the same” as Chimay Red of today.
+I do not say the 1877 beer is in taste “the same” as Chimay Red of today.
 The yeast in the current beer was isolated by Father Théodore in the late 1940s, for one thing.
 But the strength is the same, and the colour.

-Certainly Chimay Trappist ale stood out as very strong among Belgian beers of its day.
-It may not have been what the fathers drank day-to-day, but it was the strength as sold in the market, the same as the Chimay Red you can buy from the LCBO.
+Certainly Chimay Trappist ale stood out as strong among Belgian beers of its day.
+It may not have been what the fathers drank day-to-day, but it was the strength sold in the market, the same as Chimay Red today.

-The monks have stayed consistent in this respect to what they made from the outset, for colour as well.
-Many things alter over time, but if anything should stay the same in a beer of repute, it is colour (which influences taste), fermentation method, and strength.
+The monks at Scourmont have stayed consistent in this respect from the outset, for colour as well.
+Many things alter over time, but if anything should stay the same in a beer of repute, it is colour (which can influence taste), fermentation method, and strength.
 And they have.

-As to what grains were used in Chimay beer of 1877, I cannot say.
-In abbey brewing in a much earlier period, c.1000, inventories (Polyptyques) of abbey estates suggested a range of grains were used: malt of barley and spelt, sometimes oats, and wheat.
+As to what grains were used in Chimay in 1877, I cannot say.
+In abbey brewing in a much earlier period, c.1000, inventories (Polyptyques) of abbey estates suggested a range was used: malts of barley and spelt, sometimes oats, and wheat.

 Spelt often entered into Belgian saison of the 19th century, so it may have in Chimay’s beer, too.
 Knowing what grains Chimay raised or malted in this period might help to answer this question.
-Early records of the Melleray Abbey, which I discussed in my last post, might assist in this question.
+Early records of the Melleray Abbey, which I discussed in my last post, might assist as well.
 Important as the grains are, I don’t think the cereals composition was critical if the bière de l’abbaye de Forges was made mostly from barley malt, and I believe it was.